Computational Social Science

 Congressional Knowledge Graph & Policy Classification

-A computational social science project that engineered a custom extraction engine to build a 47,000+ bill knowledge graph from Congress.gov (115th-117th Congresses), creating a novel legislative graph with co-sponsorship networks and establishing an 87% accuracy benchmark for policy area classification now available on Hugging Face.
+A computational social science project that built a 47,000+ bill dataset from Congress.gov (115th-117th Congresses), with a co-sponsorship legislative graph and TF-IDF baseline models for 33-class policy-area classification (up to ~0.89 weighted F1 on full text), now available on Hugging Face.